Foolli7/drone-project/README.md

-Droneblocks project making simple shapes like circles,hexagons,squares,cubes
+Droneblocks project making simple shapes like circles,hexagons,squares,cubes and other random shapes inbetween